kragen/derctuo/markdown/globoflexia.md

 formulations that you just squirt out of a can.

-The materials that form polyurethane foams are fairly reactive until they've finished forming the foam, and that may be a fatal flaw for squirting them into rubber balloons: they may corrode the balloons and pop them before the foam has hardened.
+The materials that form polyurethane foams are fairly reactive until they’ve finished forming the foam, and that may be a fatal flaw for squirting them into rubber balloons: they may corrode the balloons and pop them before the foam has hardened.

 Polyurethane is not the only possible hardening foam.
-Latex foam is widely used for pillows, mattresses, and theater special-effects makeup ("prosthetics"), in which last use it is typically cast in molds before curing.
-Protein foam is a popular dessert, both as meringue (with air whipped into it) and as gelatin foam in so-called "molecular gastronomy" or "modernist cuisine", where the gelatin gel is mixed with nitrous oxide under high pressure and low temperature, like canned whipped cream.
+Latex foam is widely used for pillows, mattresses, and theater special-effects makeup (“prosthetics”), in which last use it is typically cast in molds before curing.
+Protein foam is a popular dessert, both as meringue (with air whipped into it) and as gelatin foam in so-called “molecular gastronomy” or “modernist cuisine”, where the gelatin gel is mixed with nitrous oxide under high pressure and low temperature, like canned whipped cream.
 Gelatin foam is also widely used for makeup, sometimes whipped like meringue, but sometimes foamed with non-double-acting baking powder (for example baking soda with cream of tartar) or even yeast.

-There's also been a lot of work in recent years on foamed concrete, sometimes called "aircrete".
+There’s also been a lot of work in recent years on foamed concrete, sometimes called “aircrete”.
 This consists of portland cement, water, a surfactant (Suave shampoo is reputed to work well, though there are also specific surfactant mixes from companies like Drexel), possibly some foam stabilizers (I suspect gelatin might work well for this), and a great deal of gas.
 Sometimes sand is used, but rocks are never used.
-The original 1920s process for foaming concrete ("autoclaved aerated concrete") used aluminum powder mixed into the concrete mix.
+The original 1920s process for foaming concrete (“autoclaved aerated concrete”) used aluminum powder mixed into the concrete mix.
 After molding the concrete was heated in an autoclave to react the aluminum with some of the lime in the concrete, thus foaming the concrete with hydrogen gas, as well as accelerating the formation of